nroduit/nroduit.github.io/content/demo.en.md

 <a  href="weasis://%24dicom%3Aget%20-w%20https%3A%2F%2Fnroduit.github.io%2Fsamples%2Fdemo%2Fvideo.xml" class="btn btn-default">Launch</a>

 {{% notice info %}}
-Open by the default viewer (associated to the video mime type) of the operating system.
+Open the default viewer (associated to the video mime type) of the operating system.
 {{% /notice %}}

 ------------------------------------------------------------------------